3 Skills to Make Investing for Beginners Child’s Play

-Learn how to identify some of the best stocks to buy in this free video training.
-You'll learn a complete trading process for buying and selling shares with confidence.
+Learn how to identify some of the best stocks to buy now in this free video training.
+You’ll learn a complete stock trading strategy for buying and selling shares with confidence.
 We’ll also share real life examples to help you apply the knowledge and build a profitable share portfolio.

 I'm Jason McIntosh, the creator of Motion Trader.
 My career began in 1991 on the trading floor at Bankers Trust.
 Nowadays, I trade my own systems from home in Sydney.